maboutaam/OilyGiant-Machine-Learning-in-Business/README.md

 # OilyGiant: Machine Learning in Business

 ## Project description
-### You work for the OilyGiant mining company.
-Your task is to find the best place for a new well.
+### OilyGiant mining company.
+My task is to find the best place for a new well.

 ### Steps to choose the location: